dimroc/blog/_posts/2015-11-14-etl-language-showdown-pt3.md

 date: "Nov 14 10:52:19 -0400 2015"
 ---

 _This article is a continuation of the [Extract-Transform-Load (ETL)](https://en.wikipedia.org/wiki/Extract,_transform,_load) showdown series.
-Check them out for additional context._
+Check these posts out for additional context and check out the [repo](https://github.com/dimroc/etl-language-comparison)._

 * _[Comparing Golang, Scala, Elixir and Ruby for ETL](/2014/09/29/etl-language-showdown/)_
 * _[Comparing Golang, Scala, Elixir, Ruby, and now Python3 for ETL: Part 2](/2015/05/07/etl-language-showdown-pt2)_